Q 16 - How to prioritize areas for conservation (designation of new MPAs)?#

 Implementation details

-Step 1: Define the conservation objectives (target (D3.3 - chapter2), pathways (D3.3 - 5.2.2)) and hierarchized them based on local context (including social, economical and ecological component), conventions objectives and feasability (regarding Data and difficulty to reach a trad-off among users).
+In addition, the guidance inclusive of anthropogenic and climatic stressors as driver of changes can be considered (D3.3). - Step 1: Define the conservation objectives (target (D3.3 - chapter2), pathways (D3.3 - 5.2.2)) and hierarchized them based on local context (including social, economical and ecological component), conventions objectives and feasability (regarding Data and difficulty to reach a trad-off among users).
 In this step you also need to define the complexity of analysis to perform by eventually hierarchising the degree on which you will try to interconnect social, econonomical and ecological component.
-In the conservation pathways, ecological issues should be the focus before sociological and economical component but the final balance depends on the objectives defined.
+In the conservation pathways, ecological issues should be the focus before sociological and economical component but the final balance depends on the objectives defined. - Step 2: Perform an analysis of risk (step 2 to 5 of the Guidance) - Step 3: Propose different MPA network designs with connectivity as one of the main consideration in the design.
+You can be supported in the designation process by the chater 6 of the D3.4 in which you can find a list of criteria to define climate-smart MPA and MPA networks. - Step 4: Enter in the Trade-off process (cf ESE3)

 Notes